mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    write &versions to disk
    //bwrite -c test.dat 0 -1 &versions

-‘local’ Binary Variables
+'local' Binary Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When using %variables within an alias, you can take advantage of their ‘local’ scope to safely re-use variable names without worrying about destroying variables used by other scripts or aliases.
-You can use “/var %a value” in an alias to set that local variable without worrying that you will destroy that same variable name being used by the alias which called your alias, and don’t need to worry if your script calls another alias which also uses that same name as a local variable.
+When using %variables within an alias, you can take advantage of their 'local' scope to safely re-use variable names without worrying about destroying variables used by other scripts or aliases.
+You can use "/var %a value" in an alias to set that local variable without worrying that you will destroy that same variable name being used by the alias which called your alias, and don't need to worry if your script calls another alias which also uses that same name as a local variable.

 However the scope of binary variables means they exist in all aliases called by each other or in the event which triggered their usage.
-To avoid aliases damaging the contents of each other’s binary variables, if an alias needs to create binary variables, and is designed to be called by other aliases which might also be using binary variables, you must defend against destroying the binary variables used by the caller.
+To avoid aliases damaging the contents of each other's binary variables, if an alias needs to create binary variables, and is designed to be called by other aliases which might also be using binary variables, you must defend against destroying the binary variables used by the caller.
 Two ways to do this are:

 -  Require the caller send the name of the variable as a parameter when calling your alias
 -  Create a unique variable name to make it unlikely that another alias would use the same name for a binary variable.
 Pass binary variable name to alias, display $bvar output in hex instead of decimal: